WA Public Schools' Contemporary Music Ensemble Festival

 The aims of the WA Public Schools' Contemporary Music Ensemble Festival are to:

-Each participating ensemble is expected to present an appropriate and contrasting program of up to 3 pieces, with a total performance time not exceeding 15 minutes.
+Each participating entrant may perform a program of up to 3 pieces, with a total performance time not exceeding 15 minutes.
+Set-up time allocation will be dependant on number of students in the ensemble.

 The following equipment will be on stage at the festival:

-• amps: keyboard amp, bass amp, 4 guitar amps
+- amps: keyboard amp, 2 bass amps, 6 guitar amps

-Photographs of participating bands from the 2024 festival are available for viewing and purchase at ProPhotoBooth.
-Use the password ‘rock24’.
+Photographs of participating bands from the 2025 festival are available for viewing and purchase at ProPhotoBooth.
+Use the password ‘rock26’.

 One of the reasons for the outstanding success of the festival is the contribution made by volunteers.
 Some of the tasks we need volunteers for include stage management and marshalling.